 There’s no better or more organic way to showcase your company culture than through your employees, and employee influencers will be particularly useful in helping boost your employer brand.
-Tools like Lens allow you to crowdsource employee-generated content for you to share on your corporate accounts.
-Take one look at any corporate Instagram account, and you’ll see an abundance of internal photos that showcase what it’s like to work there.
+Why not crowdsource employee-generated content for you to share on your corporate accounts?
+Take one look at any good corporate Instagram account, and you’ll see an abundance of internal photos that showcase what it’s like to work there.

 Trend: Reducing Media Budgets